BLavery/STM32F030F4P6-Arduino/README.md

 b. in the /1.4.0/ folder, open the boards.txt in an editor, and patch in the GenF030 "excerpt" section

-3. Find your user sketchbook folder ("(documents).../Arduino/" probable, but File/Preferences in your IDE should tell you.
+3. Find your user sketchbook folder ("(documents).../Arduino/" probably, but File/Preferences in your IDE should tell you.
 In its libraries folder, add the 3 libraries supplied here.